 Mozilla VPN pricing

-Although that's not expensive, it's a leap from Mozilla VPN's launch price of $4.99 billed monthly.
-Keep in mind, too, that you're paying for access to Mullvad's servers.
-Go direct to Mullvad and you'll pay a flat rate of €5 a month (around $5.75), whatever the length of your subscription.
+Although that's not expensive overall, keep in mind that you're paying for access to Mullvad's servers.
+Sign up for Mullvad instead and you'll pay a flat rate of €5 a month (around $5.50), whatever the length of your subscription.

 Privacy and logging

-Mozilla sells its VPN partly as being from 'a name you can trust', and that's a major plus.
-Even if you think Mozilla's reputation comes largely from not being Google or Microsoft, it's still way ahead of most VPNs in the trustworthiness stakes, and its partner, Mullvad, is one of the most privacy-focused providers around.
+Mozilla sells its VPN partly on being from 'a name you can trust' and that's a major plus.
+Even if you think Mozilla's reputation comes largely from not being Google or Microsoft, it's still way ahead of many VPNs in the trustworthiness stakes, and its partner, Mullvad, is one of the most privacy-focused providers around.

-The firm collects your IP address when you sign up and use the service, along with technical information about its setup (installed app version, operating system, hardware configuration) and 'interaction data': when you log in, when the app requests the server information, and so on.
-Mozilla says the IP is only held 'temporarily', although it doesn't explain how long 'temporary' might be.
+The firm collects your IP address when you sign up and use the service, along with technical information about the setup such as the app version, operating system, hardware configuration, and interaction data.
+Interaction data includes the time that you log in, when the app requests the server information, and other stuff.
+Mozilla says the IP is only held temporarily, although it doesn't explain how long 'temporary' might be.

 If you're unhappy with this, you can disable some of it.
 Our Windows app installer asked us whether we wanted to send usage data to Mozilla, making it clear what was going on, and giving us a chance to say 'no, thanks'.
-(If you don't notice the installer option, you can also turn this off from Settings.)
+If you don't notice the installer option, you can also turn this off later in the settings.

 Mozilla says all the right things about privacy, but users shouldn't be left to take any provider's words on trust.
 We like to see some independent evidence that a VPN is living up to its promises.

 In August 2021, Mozilla provided just that by publishing the results of a second Cure53 audit into its service.